We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Percentage of your max heart rate: 90–100 percent

-What it's good for: This is when you're giving it your all.
-"You can stay in this zone [for] a max of two minutes, but most people usually reach their limit between 30 seconds and a minute," French says.
+What it’s good for: This is when you’re giving it your all.
+“You can stay in this zone [for] a max of 2 minutes, but most people usually reach their limit between 30 seconds and 1 minute,” French says.

 What it feels like: When your Flywheel instructor tells you to push for the last 30 seconds, and even though you feel like you’re actually dying, you do it because you’re terrified of disappointing her.
 This is an all-out sprint; you’re going as hard as you can.